February 24, 2021 | Authored by: Vivian Xie

 - Subscriptions allow customers to support their favorite local, small businesses during unprecedentedly difficult times for such businesses.
 (5% in the NYC survey by PropertyNest said this would be their primary motivating factor for signing up)

 - Subscriptions are experiences in and of themselves.
-They are accompanied with options and exclusive perks that can be comparable to the full dining-out experience.
+They are accompanied by options and exclusive perks that can be comparable to the full dining-out experience.
 A subscription makes trying new things under today’s various restrictions a lot easier and safer.

 Five ways to grow with restaurant subscriptions